 For ideal indoor air quality, the environment should have a certain level of humidity.
 Not enough humidity (dry air) can exacerbate respiratory symptoms, while too much humidity can foster the growth of harmful mold and mildew.
 To ensure the perfect balance, install a humidistat to monitor humidity levels, and use a humidifier or dehumidifier to adjust as needed.

 It may seem counterintuitive, but fresh air from outside is vital to indoor air quality.
 To ensure ideal airflow throughout your home, make sure all external intake and exhaust vents are free of blockages and debris, including leaves, snow, and ice.
 Use the vents in bathrooms and kitchens to remove moist or smoky air.
 And when weather permits, open your windows to catch a breeze.

-Install an air purifier
+Install an air purifier and/or sanitizer.

 Choose low-VOC and fragrance free products.

 Pollution from volatile organic compounds (VOCs) is one of the biggest factors affecting indoor air quality.
 VOCs are the carrying agent used in paint and cleaning supplies.
 To improve the indoor air quality in your home, choose low-VOC paint, and natural, fragrance-free cleaning products.

 Just like trees do for the environment, houseplants cycle the air and convert carbon dioxide to oxygen.
 Consider adding plants to your kitchen, bedroom, living room, or even the bathroom.
 Some of the best plants to help improve indoor air quality are areca palms, pygmy palms, spider plants, chrysanthemums, rubber plants, and Boston ferns.